pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 - kubectl exec
 - kubectl logs
 - kubectl port-forward
-- Metrics scraping
+- Metrics and status scraping

-Traditionally, this was done using `SSH tunnels` or open inbound ports to the nodes on `tcp:10250`, which posed security and scalability challenges.
+Historically, direct connectivity to nodes was achieved through `SSH tunnels` or by exposing inbound ports on `tcp:10250`.
+While this method was acceptable for on-premises clusters, it introduced significant security and scalability concerns.
+In managed Kubernetes services such as AKS, GKE, or EKS, this strategy is generally impractical due to strict access controls and network isolation as mentioned above.

 ## 🚀 The Solution: Konnectivity

 It became the default mechanism for control plane to node communication in Kubernetes 1.22, released in August 2021 by replacing the older direct kubelet API server proxy and SSH tunneling mechanisms.

-On AKS we have it since October 2021 replacing the former `aks-link` and `tunnel-front` implementation: <https://github.com/Azure/AKS/blob/master/CHANGELOG.md#release-2021-10-28>
+On AKS this has been available since October 2021, replacing the former `aks-link` and `tunnel-front` implementation: <https://github.com/Azure/AKS/blob/master/CHANGELOG.md#release-2021-10-28>

 🔄 How It Works:

 - A Konnectivity agent runs as a DaemonSet on each node or as a regular Pod, preferably on system nodes.
 - The Agent is maintaining a persistent outbound connection to the Konnectivity Server in the control plane.
-- This long-lived, multiplexed connection allows the API server to reach nodes (e.g., for exec, logs, or metrics) without inbound access.
+- This long-lived, multiplexed connection allows the API server to reach nodes (exec, logs, metrics, etc.) without inbound access.
 - Requests are routed through the server to the agent, which then forwards them to the kubelet API (typically on tcp:10250).

 ![img-description](/assets/img/posts/demystifying-konnectivity-in-k8s/aks-konnectivity-architecture.jpg)